Laser frequency combs and ultracold neutrons to probe braneworlds through induced matter swapping between branes: Resonant matter oscillations between branes

 Therefore a prerequisite for observing the oscillatory behavior of the particles between branes is to keep each particle isolated from the environment as much as possible and to apply very specific magnetic vector potentials, i.e. a context never met in any kind of experiments so far.

-As a consequence, it seems natural to work preferentially with ultracold neutrons, which are insensitive to electric fields.
+As a consequence, it seems natural to work preferentially with ultracold neutrons \cite{10,11,12,13}, which are insensitive to electric fields.
 In addition, neutron magnetic sensibility is the result of its magnetic moment only.
-Therefore, convenient Helmholtz coils should be used to cancel any ambient magnetic field (as the Earth's one for instance).
-Other magnetic contributions from ambient electromagnetic waves can be canceled too in a large spectral frequency domain by working with a cooled setup (to avoid black body emissions) and using a combination of convenient shields, such as Faraday cage and lead brick walls.
+Therefore, convenient Helmholtz coils should be used to cancel the ambient magnetic fields (such as the Earth's).
+Ambient electromagnetic waves could be cancelled too in a large spectral frequency domain by working with a cooled setup (to avoid black body emissions) and using a combination of convenient shields, such as the Faraday cage and lead brick walls.
 Moreover, one may assume that by using a low-density neutron gas the collisions between particles should be prevented.
-Of course, an experimental setup emptied from atmospheric gases must be used to avoid undesirable collisions between neutrons and atmospheric molecules.
+Of course, such an experimental setup should be emptied of atmospheric gases.

 At last, note that for a neutron shielded from magnetic fields, $\eta =(V_{grav,+}-V_{grav,-})/\hbar $ (i.e. only gravitational contributions are considered).
 However, it is difficult to assess the value of $\eta \hbar $.
-For instance, the estimations given in Ref. \cite{8} suggest that $V_{grav,+} $ could be of the order of $-500$ eV owing to the milky way core gravitational influence exerted on neutrons.
-Nevertheless, since the gravitational contribution of the other brane ($V_{grav,-}$) remains unknown, $\eta $ appears therefore as an effective unknown parameter of the model.
+For instance, the estimations given in Ref. \cite{9} suggest that $ V_{grav,+} $ could be of the order of $-500$ eV owing to the Milky Way core gravitational influence exerted on neutrons.
+By contrast, the Sun, the Earth and the Moon lead respectively to contributions of about $-9$ eV, $-0.65$ eV and $-0.1$ meV.
+Nevertheless, since the gravitational contribution of the other brane ($V_{grav,-}$) remains unknown, $\eta $ appears therefore as an effective unknown parameter (which can be either positive or negative) of the model.
+In addition, $\eta $ might be also time-dependent.
+It is instructive for instance to consider the motion of Earth around the Sun.
+From the aphelion to the perihelion, the gravitational energy (due to the Sun) of a neutron varies from $-9.12$ eV to $-9.43$ eV leading then to an absolute shift of $\eta $ of about $1.7$ meV/day.
+The time dependence of $ \eta $ could have several different origins such as the relative particle motion with reference to the unknown mass distribution in the second brane for instance.
+It is therefore impossible to theoretically assess the time rate of shift of $\eta $ even if this value is expected to be very small.
+As a consequence, the unknown magnitude and time dependence of $\eta $ are among the main difficulties in the search for resonant matter swapping between branes.

-\subsection{Magnetic vector potential.
-Ambient and artificial contributions}
+\subsection{Magnetic vector potential: Ambient and artificial contributions}